vitessio/website/content/en/docs/18.0/user-guides/schema-changes/_index.md

 - In which shards (MySQL clusters) the table is found
 - Which is the `primary` server per shard.

-When using either managed schema changes, or direct schema changes via `vtctl` or `vtgate`, Vitess resolves the discovery of the affected servers automatically, and this is hidden from the user.
+When using either managed schema changes, or direct schema changes via `vtctldclient` or `vtgate`, Vitess resolves the discovery of the affected servers automatically, and this is hidden from the user.

 ### Schedule